By Tracy Brighten

 “At the current rate elephant poaching, with an estimated one elephant killed every 15 minutes for its ivory, a lack of action could see the loss of wild elephants in Africa by 2025.”

-When a young calf is orphaned, it is often because a poacher has killed its mother for the ivory trade.
-Occasionally though, a herd must make the difficult decision to abandon a newborn if it is unable to keep up with the herd, or if it has become stuck in mud or a waterhole.
+While young calves often become orphans because poachers kill their mothers, occasionally, a herd must make the difficult decision to abandon a newborn.
+This may happen if the calf is unable to keep up with the herd, or if it has become stuck in mud or a waterhole.

 Tiny Kamok was found wandering alone, uneasy on her little legs, with no sign of her herd.
-Back at the Nairobi nursery, it was discovered that this day-old calf had weak joints.
-Even newborns are expected to travel long distances.
-Earlier this year, a local community found a three-week-old calf in a well and they alerted the trust.
-The DSWT’s mobile rescue team airlifted the orphan to the Nairobi Elephant Nursery in Samburu National Reserve, Nairobi National Park, where the trust runs its Orphan’s Project.
+The rescue team took her to the Nairobi nursery where it was discovered that this day-old calf had weak joints.
+Even newborns are expected to travel long distances and can get left behind.
+Earlier this year, a local community found a three-week-old calf in a well and they alerted the Trust.
+Their mobile rescue team airlifted the orphan to the Nairobi Elephant Nursery in Samburu National Reserve, Nairobi National Park, where the trust runs its Orphan’s Project.

 Elephant calves need suitable milk to survive

-A calf depends on its mother’s milk for the first two years of life and would die without the trust’s care and expertise.
+A calf depends on its mother’s milk for the first two years of life and would die without the Trust’s care and expertise.
 Dame Daphne Sheldrick, who founded the Trust* in honour of her husband, naturalist David Sheldrick, was the first person to raise an elephant orphan that was still dependent on milk.
 Over many years, Daphne developed orphan husbandry and a milk formula by trial and error until she successfully raised a calf less than a year old using baby formula and coconut milk.

-With their expertise, dedication and worldwide support, the David Sheldrick Wildlife Trust team has saved over 150 elephants.
+With their expertise, dedication and worldwide support, the Sheldrick Wildlife Trust team has saved over 150 elephants.
 A team of keepers cares for each elephant orphan until it is fully grown and independent and chooses to live with wild herds.
 This usually happens by the age of ten.

 Colourful blankets comfort and protect orphans